clux/facemaulers/recaps/123-kiansalee-attacks.md

   * party: heal mages

 TODO:
-- she needs to get to the black wound/halls of justice before starting stage 2
 - account for expent spells / potions... they should be close to stage 2
 - stage 2 lock out larloch? harsh?
 - do helpers arrive before rip into Evernight? [[neverwinter-end-battle]] (ursula cleric)